giuseppemorelli/magerun-addons/README.md

 - create dummy grouped products

 ## Contribution
 Any contribution is highly appreciated.
-The best way to contribute code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).
-Please create your pull request against the `develop` branch
+The best way to contribute code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).<br />Please create your pull request against the `develop` branch

 ## License
 [OSL - Open Software Licence 3.0](http://opensource.org/licenses/osl-3.0.php)

 ## Credits

-Thanks to [NETZ98](http://www.netz98.de/) for creating this incredible tools.
+Thanks to [NETZ98](http://www.netz98.de/) for creating this incredible tools.<br />
-Thanks to [Kalen Jordan](https://github.com/kalenjordan) and [Peter Jaap Blaakmeer](https://github.com/peterjaap) to start contributing n98-magerun with his addons.
+Thanks to [Kalen Jordan](https://github.com/kalenjordan) and [Peter Jaap Blaakmeer](https://github.com/peterjaap) to start contributing n98-magerun with their addons.<br />
 Thanks to [lorempixel.com](http://lorempixel.com) for the sample images.